What Does “Holistic” College Admission Really Mean?

 Why it’s important to understand holistic admissions

-When caught in the storm of the senior year admissions rush, it is easy to think about cutting corners on certain aspects of your application.
+When caught in the storm of the admissions rush, it is easy to think about cutting corners on certain aspects of your application.
 Some decide not to proofread their activities list a second time and end up with multiple glaring typos in the final version.
 Others may recycle slight variations of the same “Why this College?” essay over and over, settling for a generic product in order to avoid having to thoroughly research each school and provide unique reasons for why they truly want to attend.